hashgraph/hedera-mirror-node/docs/design/smart-contracts.md

 ## Non-Functional Requirements

-- Support peak smart contract call TPS (100-1000)
+- Support peak smart contract call TPS (400+)
+- Support peak smart contract call gas per second (15 million)
+- Support max smart contract call size (6K)
+- Support max smart contract call state and output size (~4M gas or 500KiB)
 - Latency remains under 10s end to end at peak contract TPS

 ## Open Questions

-1. Is `new_realm_admin_key` ever non-null?
-2. Is there a way to figure out which file belongs to which contract to back-fill data?
+1. Is there a way to figure out which file belongs to which contract to back-fill data?
-3. Should there be a `GET /api/v1/contracts/{id}/results/{id}`?
+2. Should there be a `GET /api/v1/contracts/{id}/results/{timestamp}`?
+Or should we limit results to a small amount?
-4. What are the average and max sizes for the different smart contract bytea fields?
-5. How many logs can a single contract call have?
-6. What will externalization of the contract state in the transaction record look like?
+3. What will externalization of the contract state in the transaction record look like?
-7. Should we implicitly populate the auto-renew account for contracts?
+4. Should we implicitly populate the auto-renew account for contracts?
-8. Should we use hex or base64 for bloom, data, code, etc?
+5. Should we use hex or base64 for bloom, data, code, etc?